greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/gpload.html.md

     :   If `LOG_ERRORS: true` is specified, `REUSE_TABLES: true` must be specified to retain the formatting errors in Greenplum Database error logs.
 If `REUSE_TABLES: true` is not specified, the error information is deleted after the `gpload` operation.
 Only summary information about formatting errors is returned.
 You can delete the formatting errors from the error logs with the Greenplum Database function `gp_truncate_error_log()`.

-    **Note:** When `gpfdist` reads data and encounters a data formatting error, the error message includes a row number indicating the location of the formatting error. `gpfdist` attempts to capture the row that contains the error.
+    > **Note** When `gpfdist` reads data and encounters a data formatting error, the error message includes a row number indicating the location of the formatting error. `gpfdist` attempts to capture the row that contains the error.
 However, `gpfdist` might not capture the exact row for some formatting errors.

     For more information about handling load errors, see "Loading and Unloading Data" in the *Greenplum Database Administrator Guide*.
 For information about the `gp_read_error_log()` function, see the [CREATE EXTERNAL TABLE](../../ref_guide/sql_commands/CREATE_EXTERNAL_TABLE.html) command.